lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 ** screenshot **

 2.2.
-To make sure you are plotting the magnitude as measured in the same filter (band), you need to enter "= i" in the box just below the "Filter" column heading, and hit "Enter."
+To make sure you are plotting the magnitude as measured in the same filter (band), you need to enter ``= i`` in the box just below the "Filter" column heading, and hit "Enter."
 This should result in a plot as below.

 ** Screenshot **